oracle-cne/ocne/doc/manpages/ocne-application.md

     value is not provided, the namespace from the current context of the kubeconfig is used.

+`--reset-values`
+    Reset the values to the ones built into the chart.
+If `--values` is also provided, it will be treated as a new set of overrides.

 `-v`, `--version` *version*
     The version of the application to update to.
 By default, the version is the latest stable version of the application.